machuPikacchuBTC/bitcoin/README.md

 Here's the full 9 pages of the whitepaper: https://bitcoin.org/bitcoin.pdf

-It's a technical document that most people won't be interested to read, but I highly recommend trying to do so.
+It's a technical document, but I highly recommend trying to read it.
+Most LLMs these days are plenty capable at explaining the core concepts in there.